CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/plugin-configuration.md

         }
         ```

-4. Finally PluginSettings.cs will have following form
+4. Finally PluginSettings.cs will have the following form

     PluginSettings.cs